 Keep well hydrated

-If a mother does decide to participate in the fast while breastfeeding she can ensure she stays well hydrated between sunset and dawn and try to rest during the day:
+Mothers fasting while breastfeeding are advised to drink plenty of water to stay well hydrated between sunset and dawn and to try to rest during the day:

 If a mother feels that she is able to fast, then it is important to keep herself well hydrated by drinking lots of water between Iftar (breaking the fast at sunset) and Suhoor (starting the fast at dawn).
 Making sure she eats a nutritious Iftar and Suhoor meal and has plenty of rest during the day will ease the fast.

 In certain situations and climates, a breastfeeding mother could be at risk of dehydration during fasting in the month of Ramadan.
 Severe dehydration needs urgent medical treatment and may reduce milk supply.
 Warning signs for dehydration are listed on the UK’s National Health Service (NHS) website8 and include feeling very thirsty, feeling dizzy, having headaches, fatigue, dark concentrated urine, and dry mouth, lips and eyes.
 The NHS advise: